-- To provide graduate, post-graduate and continuing education that promote and maintain the highest educational standards.
+- To provide graduate, postgraduate and continuing education that promotes and maintains the highest educational standards

-The governance structure, which facilitates this mission, includes the Medical Executive Committee, comprised of 60% community physicians and 40% hospital-based physicians, and numerous quality sub-committees.
+The governance structure, which facilitates this mission, includes the Medical Executive Committee; voting members comprised of at least one-third community providers with the balance representing CUMG and Seattle Children’s–employed providers; and numerous quality sub-committees.

 Advantages to Membership